namigazimli/generative_ai_leader/generative_ai_notes.md

 **Gemini Nano** is Google's most efficient and compact AI model, specifically designed to run on the edge on devices like smartphones and embedded systems.
 It's part of the larger Gemini family of models.
 Think of Gemini Nano as a miniature version of the powerful AI that usually lives in Google's data centers.
 This "on-device" or edge approach offers several benefits.

-**Privacy** - Your data stays on your device, enhancing your privacy.
+- **Privacy**: Your data stays on your device, enhancing your privacy.
-**Speed** - You get fast responses since there's no need to send data to the cloud.
+- **Speed**: You get fast responses since there's no need to send data to the cloud.
-**Offline access** - Gemini Nano can work even without an internet connection.
+- **Offline access**: Gemini Nano can work even without an internet connection.

 Gemini Nano brings the power of AI directly to your devices, making them smarter, more helpful, and more privacy-focused.
 It is currently being integrated into various Google products and services, including:
 - Pixel phones: Gemini Nano powers features like Call Notes, which summarizes phone conversations and Pixel Recorder, which summarizes voice recordings.